 This is so well written.
 I feel like I know Clara.
 Have you thought of submitting it for publication (Readers Digest perhaps)?

 Beautiful and such sadness.
 Thank you for sharing.

 One of the nicest stories I have ever read and knowing it is true made it even more special.
 Bless you for sharing with us.

 I enjoyed your story.
 What a beautiful woman she was.
 You write so well, I feel as if I know her.

 That Story has the whole Gospel in it.
 Clara Walker's love for a small boy and the Neighbors who took Clara Walker.
 In the book of Gal_5:22 (KJV) it says But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Both Clara Walker and the Neighbors had the fruit of the spirit.
-It's too bad her sons did not learn that from their mamma.

 I enjoyed this story so much.
 Keep writing some more!